claytonhenrylewis/claytonhenrylewis.github.io/README.md

 ---

 ## WORK EXPERIENCE
-### Application Developer  |  May 2020 – Present <br> Kelley School of Business, Indiana University, Bloomington, IN
+### Business Analyst  |  May 2020 – Present <br> Kelley School of Business, Indiana University, Bloomington, IN
 - Design, develop and maintain web applications to support student engagement and faculty efficiency
 - Collaborate with project managers to transform present and future needs of clients into tangible solutions
 - Provide guidance to other developers and make architecture decisions as technical lead for several applications, improving maintainability and response time